[IAEP] [UKids] "Google accused of tracking school kids after it promised not to"

 as a non-profit I would still consider them a company just protected by a

-created by an advertising industry/Doubleclick/AOL alum, funded by the
+by an advertising industry/Doubleclick/AOL alum, funded by the likes of

-inherently compel "astroturf" DC lobbying to avoid student privacy
+compel "astroturf" DC lobbying to avoid student privacy practices with

-will have the final word on our mental-spiritual futures?
-Even if Amazon
+have the final word on our mental-spiritual futures?
+Even if Amazon still

-still refuses to sign the Student Privacy Pledge 14 months later, that they
+refuses to sign the Student Privacy Pledge 14 months later, that they and

-outline at https://fpf.org/about/ that they are DC lobbyists for business
+at https://fpf.org/about/ that they are DC lobbyists for business as usual

-as usual ("self-regulation") rather than informed student/family consent.
+("self-regulation") rather than informed student/family consent.
+Yet more

-Yet more unreadable disclaimers, rather than tight clarity, and clean
+unreadable disclaimers, rather than tight clarity, and clean recourse with

 https://fpf.org/about/supporters/) they will certainly be a player!